Satishworld/Delta-Demo/README.md

 This is demo for git and github classes

 # Teacher
-Shradha Khapra
+Shradha Khapra.

 # Student
-Satish Ranjan Routray
+Satish Ranjan Routray.